 Acid reflux is a common condition that occurs when stomach acid travels back from the stomach, up into the esophagus.
 This condition causes you to taste regurgitated food or sour liquid, and experience a burning sensation in your chest and throat — referred to as heartburn.

 Acid reflux is a common digestive condition that can progress into a severe, chronic form of reflux — GERD (gastroesophageal reflux disease).
 While heartburn is the most typical symptom of GERD, other symptoms include:

 - Regurgitation of food or sour liquid

 - Shortness of breath or asthma

-These symptoms will be exacerbated while lying down.
+- These symptoms will be worse while lying down

 Acute acid reflux can typically be treated with lifestyle changes—eating different foods, losing excess weight, and eating less during meals.
-There are also medications to help ease the symptoms, like antacids.
+There are also medications to help ease the symptoms including over-the-counter (OTC) and prescribed antacids.
 However, if the symptoms persist, you should consult with your gastrointestinal doctor.

 If your GERD symptoms worsen, you feel nauseous, have a hard time swallowing, or are vomiting—schedule an appointment with your doctor.
 GERD can be treated with surgery or other procedures.